LT-IntroToAI-SY2526/assignment2-per3-ECami769/a2_writeup.md

 2. Explain how you could use the match function for extracting information from a movie database.
-You could use the match function for extracting information from a movie database by
+You could use the match function for extracting information from a movie database by telling it what you're looking for in a certain way that the programming inserted will be able to provide an answer about the movie you are talking about.
+For example, there can be a list of movies and each movie has multiple actors, so when someone asks for actors from a certain movie, the chatbot can provide it.